When to visit

 YOSEMITE NATIONAL PARK

 Season: Open year-round, 24 hours a day.
 Note that Tioga Road is closed from November until late May/early June (Hwy.
 120, between Crane Flat and Tioga Pass), as is Glacier Point Road, from November to May.
+Keep that in mind while planning your USA self drive holidays.

 Shuttle service inside the park?
 Yes (see box below)